ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/launchGREP11guest.md

 ## launch the HPVS 2.1.3 GREP11 server

+You will start this section from your login session on the RHEL host, and will soon be instructed to switch to your Ubuntu KVM guest session.

 This fancy command figures out the last two characters of your assigned userid and is used in other commands in this section, so that the lab instructions will work for everybody:

    ``` bash